Learn / Blog / Article

 Other useful tools for team collaboration

-15Five The performance management platform we use for performance reviews, regular 1-2-1s, and to celebrate our co-workers publicly.
+The performance management platform we use to give each other feedback during performance reviews, regular 1-2-1s, and to celebrate our co-workers publicly.

 Hotjar is set up for collaborative UX, marketing, and product teams—and we're all of the above!
 We use our own tool to understand what people are doing on our site and product and get their feedback, which in turn helps us collaborate on cross-functional projects.
 Plus, as you read earlier, we use our survey functionality a lot to collect feedback from the team and take important collective decisions, such as: which book are we going to read next for our remote book club?